Carpet cleaning made easy

 However, for delicate carpets and stains that have already dried in and can no longer be removed using conventional detergents and household remedies, you should always consider having the carpet cleaned professionally.

 An alternative is a carpet glider, which is available as an accessory for the steam cleaner.
 Once secured to the floor nozzle, this can be lightly moved over the carpet.
-Positive side-effect: This not only raises the textile fibres, it also reduces unpleasant odours in the carpet.
+A positive side effect: this not only raises the textile fibers, it also reduces unpleasant odors in the carpet.

-This approach can also be used after cleaning the carpet, or simply to freshen up the carpet fibres occasionally.
+This approach can also be used after cleaning the carpet, or simply to freshen up the carpet fibers occasionally.
 This keeps the carpet looking better for longer.